njit-jerse/specimin/README.md

 # Important limitations and caveats

-The current implementation makes use of heuristics to distinguish simple from fully-qualified names at several points.
+The implementation makes use of heuristics to distinguish simple names from fully-qualified names at several points during approximate slicing.
 In particular, it assumes that package and class names follow Java convention:
 * class names always begin with an uppercase letter
 * package names always begin with a lowercase letter

-Specimin will likely produce incorrect output if the input program does not follow this convention.
+Specimin will likely produce incorrect output if the input program does not follow this convention when the program's full classpath is not provided as a `--jarPath` input.

 # Input/output examples